 Emerald ash borer.
 Emerald ash borers (EAB) do not follow the typical pattern of targeting weak specimens.
 They attack all species of ash, in all stages of development, and do not distinguish between healthy and stressed trees.
 They’re especially injurious because they feed in the xylem and phloem.
-After just a few years of infestation, they can greatly diminish the capacity to move water and nutrients throughout the tree, and the tree dies.
+After just a few years of infestation, they can greatly diminish the capacity to move water and nutrients throughout the tree, and the tree will die.
 Infested trees will have dieback starting in the upper third of the canopy and might see an increase in woodpecker feeding as well.
 Valuable specimens should be treated preventively once EAB has been established within 15 miles of the golf course.

 Editor’s note: For more on emerald ash borer, including life cycle information and a decision-making guide to help you address damage, see A tree owner’s guide to emerald ash borer by Jonathan L. Larson.

 Emerald ash borers attack all species of ash in all stages of development and do not distinguish between healthy and stressed trees.
 The second photo shows emerald ash borer damage.